 Cancellation or refund policy for students

-Class cancellations can greatly affect your pay – imagine the losses if a student cancels many classes in a month!
+Class cancellations can greatly affect your pay – imagine how much you could lose if a student cancels many classes in a month.
 This is why having a cancellation or refund policy is vital to your financial security as a freelancer.
-Aside from establishing your rates, you should also create your own rules as to the latest time students can suspend a class before it is considered paid.
+Aside from establishing your rates, you should also create your own rules about the latest time students can suspend a class before it is considered paid.

 Students’ budgets for English classes

-It’s not uncommon to find potential online English students who are motivated to take classes but are not able to pay the hourly rate you charge.
+It’s not uncommon to find potential online English students who are motivated to take classes but cannot pay the hourly rate you charge.
 For this reason, having class promos and being a bit flexible on your pricing can help them achieve their English goals without the need to sacrifice their budget (though you should not completely sacrifice your earnings either).

-How do freelance online English teachers set their rates?
+How do independent online English teachers set their rates?

-More than just a number, the hourly price you set for English classes is one of the first impressions you give as a freelance online English teacher.
-So, in order to settle on a price for your classes, consider these most important factors.
+The hourly price you set for English classes is more than just a number.
+It is one of the first impressions you give as a freelance online English teacher.
+So, when you settle on a price for your classes, consider these most important factors.

 Qualifications

-Having TEFL certification, completing specialized courses or training, or earning a master’s degree in TESOL equips you with a competitive edge and boosts your teaching skills, which, therefore, gives you the leverage to charge a higher hourly rate.
+Having TEFL certification, completing specialized courses or training, or earning a master’s degree in TESOL gives you a competitive edge and boosts your teaching skills.
+These qualifications, therefore, give you the leverage to charge a higher hourly rate.

 Experience

-Experience is more than counting the years you’ve worked as an English teacher.
-Also take stock of the projects you’ve worked on, the clients you’ve taught, and your achievements.
+Experience involves more than counting the years you’ve worked as an English teacher.
+Take stock of the projects you’ve worked on, the clients you’ve taught, and your achievements.
 The more experience you gain, the higher you can afford to set your rates.

 Type of classes